zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

 * Preinstalled Ubuntu Virtual Image (Will be provided to you during workshop from OraDocs repository)
 * VNC Viewer

-### Administrative Note
+### Administrative Notes
 Part 1 of Lab100 is optional.
 This section outlines how to configure an On-Premises e-Commerce application and capture a snapshot of it in the form of a .ova file which is converted to a cloud-compatible VMDK.
-Should you wish to skip this part of the lab and proceed directly to Part 2, download the VMDK file contained [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/JPnFpTHgLX9vNwc6KtkXIkXAFFM65sOHfzooM8AJfDk/n/orasenatdecanational01/b/osCommerceTest/o/osCommerceDemo-disk001.vmdk).
+Should you wish to skip this part of the lab and proceed directly to Part 2, download the VMDK file contained [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/br_U1hSKSpS9Jm0coo8rqjZ981LGRBYl16EkkqmeeeVB7qd0pFdUapTyTe3RPL1b/n/orasenatdpltintegration03/b/workshop/o/osCommerceDemo-disk001.vmdk).
 The VMDK is a large file (~2GB) and may take a significant time to download depending on your network speed.

 ## **Step 1:** Download VirtualBox and Import Ubuntu Instance
 1. If you do not have it on your local machine, make sure to download [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 VirtualBox is a free, open-source software that allows users to run multiple operating systems on a single machine and switch between OS Instances.
-Additionally, download the [osCommerceDemo.ova file](https://objectstorage.us-ashburn-1.oraclecloud.com/p/P2EwRTj2PxXxG52U8XrFCeLZsb_P9wha2RDef5bYz9E/n/orasenatdecanational01/b/OsCommerce_ova_file/o/osCommerceDemo.ova).
+Additionally, download the [osCommerceDemo.ova file](https://objectstorage.us-ashburn-1.oraclecloud.com/p/NKU3FVrAJIsqJ9M2UMOytPtVdBdP3PkylExMd0aoGfEfTtspTnCNIqUP8hxl9fPt/n/orasenatdpltintegration03/b/workshop/o/osCommerceDemo.ova).
 Please reach out to your lab facilitator should you have any issues downloading the .ova file.

     ![](./images/1.png "")